whage/thesis/thesis.md

 **TODO:find what methods are used for comparing type systems**

 In the following, I'm going to examine and compare a list of programming languages based on their type system's features.
-My goal is to introduce a wide range of type systems concepts found in real, popular languages.
+My goal is to introduce a range of type systems concepts found in real, popular languages.
 For each one, I'll try to highlight one or two key type systems features **and examine how those affect writing programs in the language**.